tigerfarm/arduino/Altair101/asm/programs/README.md

 pLoop.asm               JMP : Jump to a label.
 The first program tested.
                         NOP : Used as a spacer.
 opJmp.asm               JMP : Jump to label or to a decimal or hex address.
-                        Test: out 3, to print register A to the Arduino serial port. opMvi.asm               MVI : Move immediate values to registers, using immediate types: decimal, hex, character (eg. 'a'), and EQU value.
+                        OUT 3 : Print register A to the Arduino serial port. opMvi.asm               MVI : Move immediate values to registers, using immediate types: decimal, hex, character (eg. 'a'), and EQU value.
                         HLT : Halt and restart.
                         EQU : Used to set an immediate value.
                         Program length = 72 bytes.
                         Because the serial read buffer is 64 bytes, I had to add "Thread.sleep(30);" in the Java program to slow the upload. opInrDcr.asm            INR : Increment value in the registers: A,B,C,D,E,H,L.
                         DCR : Decrement value in the registers: A,B,C,D,E,H,L. opMov.asm               MOV : Move values between the registers: A,B,C,D,E,H,L. opCpi.asm               CPI : Compare immediate decimal, or an EQU value, with register A.
-                        JZ
-                        JNZ
-                        JC
-                        JNC
-opCmp.asm               CMP : Compare register A and registers: B,C,D,E,H,L, and M. Register M, is memory data, H:L.
                             Register data == A, set Zero bit to 1.
 Carry bit = 0.
                             Register data != A, set Zero bit to 0.
                             Register > A, Carry bit = 1.